eucalyptus/euca-demo/installs/install-20-manual/docs/install-20-manual-install-hp-pal20a-1.md

 The credentials are stored under C:\Users\admin\Credentials\<account>\<user>.zip and C:\Users\admin\Credentials\<account>\<user>\

-In the future, these instructions will be updated to show how the AWS CLI client can be modified to reference this additional "region", allowing their use from Windows for most Eucalyptus cloud management operations.
+In the future, these instructions will be updated to show how the AWSCLI client can be modified to reference this additional "region", allowing their use from Windows for most Eucalyptus cloud management operations.